JRBOH/ds-21-bw-project-fire/README.md

-# ds-21-bw-project-fire
+# Building a model on 'monthly fire counts' in Colorado to see if we can get accurate fire count predictions

-2nd unit build week project, fitting a tree model and regression model
+No blog yet